The U.S. Current Account Deficit -- Threat or Way of Life?

-- Many central banks did not drop rates as low as the U.S Fed did.
+- Many central banks did not drop rates as low as the U.S Federal Reserve did.
 That makes their own countries' bonds look more attractive.

 But the CBO has the last word.
 It warned that even a gradual decline in the dollar value would lead to a lower U.S. standard of living.
 It would drive up interest rates and create inflation from higher-priced imports.

 How the U.S. Current Account Deficit Is Part of the Balance of Payments

 - Capital Account